New: Republic of the Congo Holidays

 Chili peppers growing in the school farm garden

-From the garden, we moved to the school and once again the difference between an established project and a burgeoning one was immediately clear as the children were extremely excited to see us and ran up to all of us individually for hugs and high-fives.
-Evidently, the kids at Nakawa are familiar with Olly, Lwanga, and foreign visitors who bring them sweets, books, toys, and school supplies.
+From the garden, we moved to the school and once again the difference between an established project and a burgeoning one was immediately clear as the children were extremely excited to see us.
+They ran up to all of us individually for hugs and high-fives.
+The kids at Nakawa are more familiar with Olly, Lwanga, and foreign visitors who bring them sweets, books, toys, and school supplies than those at Katubya.
 Cynthia had prepared for the children to sing us several songs.
 I will admit I teared up as a group of six girls performed a poem about how climate change is drying up their water source and killing their crops.

 Children in classroom Nakawa Primary School Livingstone Zambia Play it Forward 1